yguitton/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 ## Adding ENA "Webin" credentials to your Galaxy user information

+> <comment-title> Having an ENA Submission Account </comment-title>
+>
-***TODO***: *Having an ENA Submission Account: Make sure you have a submission account with the European Nucleotide Archive (ENA).
-You will need the identifier and the password, available through https://www.ebi.ac.uk/ena/submit/webin/login.*
+>  Make sure you have a submission account with the European Nucleotide Archive (ENA).
+You will need the identifier and the password, available through https://www.ebi.ac.uk/ena/submit/webin/login.
+>
+{: .comment}

 >  <hands-on-title> Add your "WEBIN" credentials to your Galaxy account </hands-on-title>
 >  **Instructions:**